Elinor Answers Your FAQ

 What was your inspiration for Wildwood?

-I finally decided I would have to create an old house in my mind and lovingly restore it in my imagination.
-However, although the foursquare farmhouse is central to my novel Wildwood, my heroine Molly never does get around to restoring it!
-(I may have to write a sequel, just to see Wildwood restored to its former glory).
+I finally decided I would have to create an old house in my mind.
+The foursquare farmhouse is central to my novel Wildwood, and is almost a character in itself.

 Because I’m passionately fond of old houses, I gave Molly and Bridget an abandoned but fully-furnished foursquare farmhouse built in 1924, where they discover many interesting possessions left by the original inhabitants.